chatpin/b-notes/notes/vim-skeleton.md

 # working with templates (skeletons) in vim

-**skeleton:** or template invoked & dragged into your buffer through a shortcut
+**skeleton** or template invoked & dragged into your buffer through a shortcut

 >[sample skeleton](./skeleton.md)
 ___